OspreyProject/Osprey/.github/TERMS.md

 part of a paid offering, charging others for access to Osprey-backed lookups, or offering Osprey-derived API results as a commercial service.

-This restriction applies to the hosted Service and APIs, not to any source code made available under GPLv3.
-Rights in GPLv3-licensed code remain governed by the applicable open-source license.
+This restriction applies to the hosted Service and APIs, not to any source code made available under GPLv3 or later.
+Rights in GPLv3-or-later-licensed code remain governed by the applicable open-source license.

 ## 6. No Guarantee of Detection